Last update Dec. 29, 2024

 Safe product and/or breastfeeding is the best option.

-WHO Model List of Essential Medicines (2002): compatible with breastfeeding.
+WHO list of essential medicines: compatible with breastfeeding.
+(WHO-UNICEF 2002)

 Alternatives